Forecasting Ionospheric Irregularities on GNSS Lines of Sight Using Dynamic Graphs with Ephemeris Conditioning: Data and Preprocessing

 \subsection{Data Split}

-The dataset is split into three chronological subsets with 2-hour gaps between splits to prevent information leakage: training (March 2023 to August 2024), validation (September to December 2024), and test (December 2024 to April 2025).
+The dataset period is selected based on the simultaneous availability of both stations and then split chronologically: training from 17 March 2023 to 31 August 2024, validation from 1 September 2024 until 01:00 UTC on 16 December 2024, and test from 03:05 UTC on 16 December 2024 to 1 April 2025.
+Guard gaps exceeding the 2-hour model window separate consecutive subsets to prevent information leakage.
+In addition, split boundaries are placed so that each subset remains representative of the data distribution without breaking chronological order.
 Timesteps containing only unverified or invalid segments, with no confirmed events on any satellite, are excluded from training and validation to control training noise.
 When confirmed and ambiguous labels coexist at the same timestep across different satellites, the timestep is retained, but unverified and invalid IPPs are masked from the loss function (see Section~\ref{sec:training}).
-The test set is left unfiltered to reflect operational conditions.

-As shown in Table~\ref{tab:datasplit_stats}, the dataset maintains high data availability across all splits, totaling more than 173,000 timesteps with 4.5 million multi-GNSS observations.
-The slightly larger sample size of the test set is due to the inclusion of ambiguous timesteps; without these, the subsets follow a roughly 70:15:15 ratio for the data split.
+As shown in Table~\ref{tab:datasplit_stats}, the dataset maintains high data availability across all splits, totaling more than 173{,}000 timesteps with 4.5 million multi-GNSS observations.
+Across all timesteps, the observed event rate is $\approx$7\%, which we take as the climatological rate for metric calculation (Section~\ref{sec:evaluation}).